OliviliK/MiniSumo/EmBitz_STM32Cube/README.md

 * Open the project folder
 * Observe the subfolders cmis, inc, and src
 * Delete __cmis__ and __inc__ subfolders
+  * cmis has some arm and core files
+  * inc has stm32 and system header files
 * Open __src__ subfolder
 * Delete all other files except __startup_stm32f4xx.S__
+  * The deleted files are main and system C-files

 ----
 ## Start a New STM32CubeMX Project